ChrisCavs/headsup.js/README.md

 2. [Import](#import)
 4. [Review Options](#options)

-**Note: It is required that you use a css reset that clears user agent stylesheet margin/padding.
+**Note**: It is required that you use a css reset that clears user agent stylesheet margin/padding.
 See here for an [example](https://meyerweb.com/eric/tools/css/reset/).

 ### Install